 A few quick tips to help you line up right:

-Speaking from personal experience… (how I face-planted at a 10K)
+Speaking from personal experience… (as a pacer I face-planted at a 10K)

 I’ve got all the love in the world for walkers, run-walkers, and anyone out there giving it a go – but please start in the right place.
 It makes the day better (and safer) for everyone.